Need Some Help?

 Oh yes!!
 If you are new to the convention scene it might take you by surprise, but it is quite normal for this type of event.
 So if there is a guest you simply have to meet, get in early, or better still attend on the Sunday (usually it’s a quieter day).
 There will always be lines for the special guests as they are so loved by us all.
 If there is a busy queue for your chosen guest, you will be given a ticket and asked to return when we are serving those numbers.

-11:00am – 5:30pm Saturday 26th and Sunday 27th September 2020 with a standard day or weekend ticket.
+11:00am – 5:30pm Saturday & Sunday with a standard day or weekend ticket.
 Early Bird entry (from 10:00am) is available with a Priority entry day or Priority weekend ticket.

 Sign up to our newsletter (down at the bottom of the page) for news on events, guests, ticket prices etc.